ashleygwilliams/assessment/questions.md

 	Student.new.say_hello

+	e.
 What should this code print to the screen when run?

 	```ruby
 	class Student